-Whey protein is a complete source of high-quality protein derived from milk.
-Whey protein has a very high concentration of branched chain amino acids, especially leucine which is responsible for building and rebuilding lean muscle mass.
+Whey protein is a complete source of high-quality protein derived from cow's milk.
+Whey protein has a very high concentration of the essential amino acids, responsible for building and rebuilding lean muscle mass called the branched-chain amino acids (BCAAs).
+BCAAs are comprised of leucine, isoleucine, and valine Studies have shown that the branched-chain amino acids, especially leucine is responsible for enhancing skeletal muscle and mass.

-Whey can come in a variety of different forms, namely isolate and hydroylsate.
-The difference between Whey, Whey Isolate, and Hydrolysate is that whey protein concentrate is composed of 70-80% pure protein and contains over 50% lactose, with a higher content of fat and carbohydrates, as compared to whey protein isolate and hydrolysate.
+Whey can come in a variety of different forms, namely whey isolate and whey hydrolysate.
+The difference between hey, whey isolate, and hydrolysate is that whey protein concentrate is composed of 70-80% pure protein and contains over 50% lactose, with a higher content of fat and carbohydrates, as compared to whey protein isolate and hydrolysate.

 What Are The Benefits Of Whey Protein?

 One of the many benefits of whey protein as compared to casein is its fast absorption rate and bioavailability.
-Whey has a high concentration of amino acids, especially the branched chain amino acids, which are responsible for protein synthesis or the muscle building process.
-[R].
+Whey has a high concentration of amino acids, especially the branched-chain amino acids, which are responsible for protein synthesis or the muscle-building process and repairing muscle mass tissue [R].

 RELATED ARTICLE Why Whey Protein Isolate Is The Best Type Of Whey